Something for Everyone

 Something for Everyone is a 1970 American black comedy film starring Angela Lansbury, Michael York, Anthony Higgins, and Jane Carr.

-The film was based on the novel The Cook by Harry Kressing, with a screenplay by Hugh Wheeler.
-The plot to the film is quite different from the novel.
-Directed by Harold Prince (in his feature directorial debut) for Cinema Center Films, the film began shooting on 30 June 1969 and was originally released by National General Pictures in July 1970.
+Directed by Harold Prince (in his feature directorial debut), with a screenplay by Hugh Wheeler, the plot differs significantly from the source material, the Harry Kressing novel The Cook.
 Lansbury was nominated for the Golden Globe Award for Best Actress – Motion Picture Musical or Comedy.

-In the UK, the film was retitled Black Flowers for the Bride (subtitle: A Comedy of Evil) and released in May 1971.
-In 1986 and 1990, a VHS of the film was issued followed by DVD and Blu-ray on 6 December 2016.
+Production for Cinema Center Films began in June 1969, first released by National General Pictures in July 1970.
+The film's UK release in May 1971 was retitled Black Flowers for the Bride, subtitled A Comedy of Evil.

 Plot

-A handsome young stranger, Konrad Ludwig, is fascinated by a castle near the Bavarian village of Ornstein.
-He dreams of owning and living in the castle, which is the property of widowed countess Herthe von Ornstein, who lives in the dower house, unable financially to open and live in her castle.
+Handsome young stranger Konrad Ludwig is fascinated by a castle near the Bavarian village of Ornstein.
+He dreams of owning and living in the castle, which is the property of widowed countess Herthe von Ornstein, who lives in the dower house, financially unable to maintain the castle itself.

-As Konrad schemes to become one of the countess's servants, he romances a beautiful and wealthy young lady, Anneliese Pleschke, daughter of a nouveau riche couple.
-The idea is to use their wealth to reopen castle Ornstein.
-After an afternoon of chauffeuring the Pleschkes around the countryside, he gets Rudolph, the countess's footman, drunk at the local Biergarten and then run over by a train.
-Konrad then takes Rudolph's place in the countess's household.
+As Konrad schemes to become one of the countess's servants, he romances the beautiful and wealthy young lady Anneliese Pleschke, daughter of a nouveau riche couple.
+Konrad plots to use her family's wealth to reopen castle Ornstein.
+Following an afternoon chauffeuring the Pleschkes around the countryside, he gets Rudolph, the countess's footman, drunk at the local Biergarten and then run over by a train.
+Konrad swiftly replaces Rudolph in the countess's household.

-Helmuth von Ornstein, a shy and attractive young man, and Lotte von Ornstein, a plain and annoying girl, are the countess's children.
+The countess has two grown children: Helmuth von Ornstein, a shy and attractive young man, and Lotte von Ornstein, a plain and annoying girl.
 Helmuth is gay and begins to be romanced by Konrad when the stern majordomo, Klaus, tries to put a stop to it by firing Konrad.
 When the mayor of Ornstein is militantly disposed to root out all Nazis remaining in Germany, Konrad reports Klaus to the mayor after discovering he is harboring a scandalous secret: his father was a Nazi colonel, whose memory is fondly enshrined in Klaus's bedroom.
-Klaus is summarily and quietly put out of the countess's employ, leaving Konrad free to be Helmuth's lover while taking Klaus's place as majordomo.
+Klaus is summarily and quietly put out of the countess's employ, leaving Konrad free to be Helmuth's lover while replacing Klaus place as majordomo.